 - The lack of training labels,

-- The decision of what features to use, and
+- The decision of what features to use,

 - Having an appropriate benchmark for the model.

 Training a machine learning model to recognize the rule-based fraudulent behavior flags offers a direct comparison with the expected output via a confusion matrix.
-Provided that the results closely match the rule-based detection pattern, this approach helps gain confidence in machine learning based fraud detection with the skeptics.
+Provided that the results closely match the rule-based detection pattern, this approach helps gain confidence in machine learning based fraud prevention with the skeptics.
 The output of this model is very easy to interpret and may serve as a baseline discussion of the expected false negatives and false positives when compared to the original detection pattern.

 Furthermore, the concern with machine learning models being difficult to interpret may be further assuaged if a decision tree model is used as the initial machine learning model.
 Because the model is being trained to a set of rules, the decision tree is likely to outperform any other machine learning model.
 The additional benefit is, of course, the utmost transparency of the model, which will essentially show the decision-making process for fraud, but without human intervention and the need to hard code any rules or thresholds.
 Of course, it must be understood that the future iterations of the model may utilize a different algorithm altogether to achieve maximum accuracy.
 The transparency of the model is ultimately achieved by understanding the features that went into the algorithm.
 Having interpretable features will yield interpretable and defensible model results.

 The biggest benefit of the machine learning approach is that after the initial modeling effort, future iterations are modular and updating the set of labels, features, or model type is very easy and seamless, reducing the time to production.
 This is further facilitated on the Databricks Unified Analytics Platform where the domain experts, data scientists, data engineers may work off the same data set at scale and collaborate directly in the notebook environment.
 So let’s get started!